itsaboutcode/expressjs_notes/README.md

     "start": "nodemon index.js"
 },

-Run the server with following command
+Run the server with the following command

 ```
 npm start